drogonframework/drogon-docs/ENG-10-Configuration-File.md

 After commenting out a configuration option, the framework initializes it with default values.
 The default value for each option can be found in the comments in the configuration file.

+### Supportted Format
+* json
+* yaml, should install yaml-cpp library to provide the yaml file parser.

 - ### SSL

   The ssl option is to configure SSL files of the https service as follows: